sesquideus/teaching-STA/2023/homework/02/1-estimators/solution.md

     avoid bias, then $S^2$ is a better choice.
     The use of $n - 1$ in the formula is called _Bessel's correction_.

-    Also remember the Cramér--Rao inequality: it provides a lower bound on the MSE of an _unbiased_ estimator, however there might exist _biased_ estimators with lower MSE.
+    Also remember the Cramér--Rao inequality: it provides a lower bound on the MSE of an _unbiased_ estimator.
+    Still, _biased_ estimators with lower MSE might exist.